CNNs for JPEGs: A Study in Computational Cost: Introduction

-In this paper, we evaluate the potential of CNNs designed for the compressed domain, taking into account not only the classification accuracy, but also the computational efficiency of the models.
-For this study, we consider a state-of-the-art CNN recently proposed by Gueguen~et~al.~\cite{NIPS_2018_Gueguen}, which is a modified version of the ResNet-50 architecture~\cite{CVPR_2016_He}.
-Despite the speed-up obtained by partially decoding compressed data, the changes lead to a significant decrease in its computational efficiency.
-To alleviate its computational complexity and number of parameters, we extended the network of Gueguen~et~al.~\cite{NIPS_2018_Gueguen} to include a handcrafted and data-driven techniques for reducing the amount of input channels that are fed to the network.
+To deal with this limitation, we propose an deeper study on the computational efficiency of preprocessing data and passing it trough the network for frequency domain models.
+To alleviate the computational complexity and number of parameters, we extended the networks of Gueguen~et~al.~\cite{NIPS_2018_Gueguen} to include handcrafted and data-driven preprocessing techniques for reducing the amount of input channels that are fed to the network.

 Extensive experiments were conducted, starting with ablation studies on a subset of ImageNet, analysing the effects of different frequency ranges, image resolution, JPEG quality and classification difficulty.
-Then, we conduct experiments on the complete ImageNet dataset.
-The reported results indicate that neural networks designed to work directly on the frequency domain with DCT coefficients can achieve performance comparable to other baseline methods. \rv[It is possible to reduce the computational complexity of these networks while retaining accuracy and our data-driven techniques that learn how to reduce the amount of input channels leaded to more efficient model than our handcrafted approach.]{By using our handcrafted and data-driven strategies to learn how to reduce the amount of input channels, we were able to reduce the computational complexity of such networks, making them faster than the RGB baseline.}
+Then, we conduct experiments on the ImageNet dataset.
+The reported results indicate that by using our handcrafted and data-driven strategies to reduce the amount of input channels, we were able to reduce the computational complexity of such networks, making them faster than the RGB baseline.
+This way, it is possible to keep speed up by avoiding the decoding of images without increasing the computational cost of the model, leading to better trade offs between accuracy and computational efficiency.